 It’s often noted that German humor doesn’t translate well into other languages.
 Yet another great reason to brush up on the language, right?

 Laughter can be the best medicine, and perhaps just the tonic the doctor ordered to motivate you to practice your German.

 Browse the hundreds of online joke databases to keep a handful in your pocket the next time you’re talking to a German speaker.
 Not only is a joke a fun way to remember vocabulary, but it’s also a means to impress the people you’re talking to.

 If satire is your thing, consider visiting Titanic or any of the other online spoof sites in German.
 Also check out all the native content on YouTube.de—we particularly recommend the comedy web-show Walulis sieht fern.
-Who said language improvement can’t be entertaining?
+Who said your German refresher can’t be entertaining?